php-fig/fig-standards/proposed/objectcache.md

         /**
          * Stores a new value in the cache.
          *
-         * The key must be provided as a string, the value may be any serializable
+         * The key must be provided as a string, the value may be any
-         * PHP value.
+         * serializable PHP value.
          *
+         * The options array can be used to specify additional behaviour for
+         * storing the item.
+Currently only the 'ttl' option is defined.
+         *
-         * The $ttl represents the time the cache entry is valid for.
-This value
+         * The ttl option represents the time the cache entry is valid for.
+This
-         * should be treated as advisory, and may be ignored by implementations *
+         * value should be treated as advisory, and may be ignored by
+         * implementations.
+         *
          * @param string $key
          * @param mixed $value
-         * @param int $ttl
+         * @param array $options
          * @return void
          */
-        function set($key, $value, $ttl = null);
+        function set($key, $value, array $options = array());

         /**
          * Fetches an object from the cache.